jkvin114/hw2-solution/README.md

         - if`selectedRows` has more than 0 rows, enables undo button. otherwise, disable it.
     - if undo button is clicked, `getSelectedTransactions()` method returns list of selected transactions’ id as a HashSet
     - `applyUndo()`  method will refresh the table, and clear `selectedRows`.
+    - Filtering no longer changes the color of the row.
+Instead, it "selects" the corresponding rows.
+In this way, it becomes compatiable with undo selection, and user is able to select rows by filter and undo all selections directly.
+    - The last row, which displays the total, should not be undo-ed.
+Therefore, the undo button is inactive when the last row is only row that is selected.
+Also, When multiple rows are selected, the last row is always ignored when performing the undo.
 - model changes
     - implement `removeTransactionsById()` method that takes list of ids of transactions, and remove those transactions from the list.
 - controller changes